stephomi/nomadsculpt.com/manual/docs/files.md

 It includes most of Nomad settings: symmetry, primitive config, transforms, etc.

 ### PBR
-PBR vertex colors are exported as a secondary vertex colors attributes.
+PBR vertex colors are exported as secondary vertex colors attributes.
 The channels are packed in the follow way:

 |           | Channel  |